sarahbaker/www.bakertunes.com/pages/composer/publications/night-time-impressions.md

 All the pieces are inspired by memories of growing up with woods behind my house, and the sounds and images that linger in my mind from childhood.

-I'm delighted that *Shadows* is now on the ABRSM 2025-26 syllabus as an alternative piece in List A.
+I'm delighted that *Shadows* is now on the ABRSM 2025-26 syllabus as an alternative piece in List A. You can read more about the piece in my short blog [here](https://medium.com/@bakertunes/shadows-20dcfb3566b9)

 Also available in digital format from [sheetmusicdirect](https://www.sheetmusicdirect.com/en-US/se/ID_No/1337179/Product.aspx) and [sheetmusicplus](https://www.sheetmusicplus.com/title/night-time-impressions-digital-sheet-music/22518242)